 Hemp clothing, optional.

 Rabbit food is firmly out in Victoire’s kitchen, which will show you that plant-based meals don’t have to be suitable for small mammals and can instead be creative, delicious and, most importantly, nourishing.
 You’ll complete a questionnaire before arrival to craft your meal plan and stay, with the catering adapted depending on whether you’re burnt out, trying to lose weight or in need of a detox.
 Everything is cooked by Victoire and much of the produce is grown on her land, with the Dordogne’s famous nuts put to good use, home-made jams and preserves, and dishes from all over the world.
 Anyone fearing clean-eating and an overload of lettuce needn’t worry: she loves cooking pastries and there’s something baking every day.
+And, any meals not included in your chosen package are available from the main restaurant menu, which changes depending on the season.

 This may be France, but B&Bs don’t have alcohol licences – plus hangovers don’t really go with the holistic agenda here.
 Instead, Victoire will prescribe the healing tisane for you, to wash down her home-made cakes, ice-creams and treats.